Siege of Aire-sur-la-Lys

 Historical context

 The fall of Douai, Béthune, and Saint-Venant opened the road to Aire.
-Its position on the Lys makes it a logistical lock between Flanders and Artois.
-Its loss concludes a catastrophic year for the defense of northern France.
+Its position on the Lys made it a logistical lock between Flanders and Artois.
+Its loss concluded a catastrophic year for the defense of northern France.
+In September 1710, the Grand Alliance besieged the town, defended by the Bauffremont Dragoons and Bueil-Racan regiments under the Marquis de Gacé; the siege was conducted by Arnold Joost van Keppel, Earl of Albemarle.

 Tactics